zubinchopra/portaldocs/portal-sdk/templates/portalfx-permissions.md

 Azure supports 3 built-in roles today, powered by Azure Active Directory (AAD): Owner, Contributor, and Reader.
 Owners have full control, Contributors can do everything except manage access, and Readers have full, read-only access.
 These roles can be assigned at a subscription, resource group, or resource level.
 Access is hierarchical and additive - you can grant more permissions, but cannot revoke permissions granted at a higher level.
 For instance, a subscription reader can be granted contributor access to a resource group and Owner access for a resource, but a subscription owner cannot be restricted to reader or contributor access on a resource or resource group.

-> [WACOM.NOTE] The legacy service admin and co-admin roles are treated as owners in the new, role-based access control (RBAC) model.
+**NOTE**: The legacy service admin and co-admin roles are treated as owners in the new, role-based access control (RBAC) model.
 The account admin role does not yet have an equivalent.

 In addition to the built-in roles, AAD will soon introduce new roles to manage groups of resources.
 For instance, a Web Contributor will have the ability to manage all aspects of the Azure Websites service, including websites and web hosting plans.
 Similar roles will be included for other services.
 Longer term, we'll also enable customers to define custom roles, which will define specific actions customers are allowed to perform at a specific scope.

 Actions are specific operations, like create a website or backup a database.
 Instead of checking for roles, your UI needs to check for the specific actions required by that UI element, whether it be a blade, part, command, form, or individual control.
 This will be especially critical when custom roles are available.

 For more information, read the full [RBAC documentation](http://aka.ms/azurerbac).

 ### Core principles